An Empirical Analysis of Calibration and Selective Prediction in Multimodal Clinical Condition Classification

 \section{Introduction}

 Machine learning is increasingly embedded into the healthcare sector to support clinical decision-making, improve diagnostic performance, accelerate drug discovery, and optimize patient management \citep{paul2025harnessing, hanna2025future}.
 From enhancing disease detection \citep{mall2022implementation} to personalizing treatment plans \citep{agarwal2024machine}, machine learning-driven systems have demonstrated transformative potential.
-However, in high-stakes clinical environments, exhibiting good performance, such as high accuracy, is not sufficient.
-Models in healthcare must provide fail-safe mechanisms to ensure they are reliable and interpretable, to allow clinicians to recognize when predictions are unreliable so they can intervene accordingly \citep{javed2024robustness}.
+However, in high-stakes clinical environments exhibiting good performance, such as high accuracy, is not sufficient.
+Models in healthcare must provide fail-safe mechanisms to ensure they are trustworthy and interpretable, allowing clinicians to recognize when predictions are unreliable so they can intervene accordingly \citep{javed2024robustness}.

 One such mechanism is selective prediction, where a model can abstain from making a prediction and request a review by a human expert if its predictive uncertainty is high \citep{geifman2017selective}.
 By abstaining from cases of high uncertainty, selective prediction provides a fail-safe mechanism against critical errors that can endanger patients (\Cref{fig:main_figure}.a).
 However, for selective prediction to improve model safety and robustness, models must be able to provide reliable uncertainty estimates.
 If uncertainty estimates are systematically miscalibrated, selective prediction may fail to identify risky cases, undermining its value in clinical decision-making (\Cref{fig:main_figure}.b).